irda-lab/irda-lab/Bio.md

-This is the Informatics and Data Analysis Lab at the University of Michigan-Dearborn.
+This is the Informatics and Data Analytics Lab at the University of Michigan-Dearborn.

 Please visit us at - www.irda.club